zuozhenggh/learning-library/developer-library/apex/proof-of-concept/improving-todos/improving-todos.md

 ### What Do You Need?

-* An Oracle Cloud paid account or free trial.
-To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).
+* An Oracle Cloud paid account, a LiveLabs account or free trial.
 * An APEX Workspace and application

 ## **Step 1** - Adding Columns to the Report.